Political Science (POLS)

 POLS 373 Global Politics of Women and Gender3 Credits

-Analysis of women and gender in global security and the global political economy.
-Topics include violence and war, transnational activism, migration, development, human rights, sex work, and domestic work.
-Examines contemporary case studies, how evidence and theory are used to explain the gendered nature of global security and economic systems.
+Exploration of women and gender in global security and the global political economy.
+Topics include: violence and war, transnational activism, migration, development, human rights, sex work, and domestic work.
+Examines contemporary case studies and how evidence and theory are used to explain the gendered nature of global security and economic systems.

 POLS 386 Study Away: Off-Campus Learning Experience3 Credits